 We help a variety of clients with their internet marketing and websites, and one question we often get is “How do you add keywords to a website?”
-You might picture us adding extremely complicated formulas and codes into a computer screen that looks like this:
+You might picture us adding extremely complicated formulas and codes into a computer screen.

 But the truth is the basics are easier than you might think.
 We even teach our clients that manage their own business blogs how to keyword their website pages so that they can be found on search engines easier.
 The goal of this blog article is to teach you some fundamentals on how to add keywords to a website.
 Not sure you wan't to put in the time?
 Take a look at our SEO Services here, we would be happy to help you.